 The practice offered dental implants.
-These were placed by the principal dentist and one of the dentists at the practice who had undergone appropriate post-graduate training in this speciality.
+These were placed by the one of the dentists at the practice who had undergone appropriate post-graduate training in this speciality.
 The provision of dental implants was in accordance with national guidance.

-The practice had access to an intra-oral cameras to enhance the delivery of care.
+The practice had access to intra-oral cameras to enhance the delivery of care.